onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 Why Conda?
 ----------
 - **Do not pollute your system-wide python, you might regret it**: Conda creates isolated environments, keeping your system Python clean and preventing conflicts between different projects.
-- **Stop compiling your tools use binaries by Conda**: Conda can manage packages for various languages, including R, C++, and Fortran, making it a versatile tool for scientific computing.
+- **Stop compiling your tools, use binaries by Conda**: Conda can manage packages for various languages, including R, C++, and Fortran, making it a versatile tool for scientific computing.
 - **Complement Conda with pip**: While Conda handles most python package installations, you might occasionally need pip for packages not available in Conda repositories.
 - **Conda is self-contained**: Install it everywere, no need for root access.
 Even HPC systems encourage the use of Conda.
 Conda will not break your system, and you can remove it easily.